substratusai/kubeai/README.md

 > \- Some Google Engineer

 ✅️  Drop-in replacement for OpenAI with API compatibility
-🚀  Serve OSS LLMs on CPUs or GPUs
+🚀  Serve LLMs on CPUs (Arm & X86) or GPUs
 ⚖️  Scale from zero, autoscale based on load
 🛠️  Zero dependencies (no Istio, Knative, etc.)
 🤖  Operates OSS model servers (vLLM and Ollama)